Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Am I eligible for a truck title loan?

-You don’t need to have good credit to get a title loan — or sometimes even a job.
-And while requirements vary depending on your lender and state, you typically need to meet the following criteria:
+You don’t need to have good credit — or sometimes even a job – to get a truck title loan.
+And while requirements vary depending on your lender and your province or territory, you typically need to meet the following criteria:

 - Lien-free truck title in your name.
 You generally can’t get a truck title loan if you’re already using it as collateral for another loan.
 If you are, consider an auto equity loan instead.